wandersick/chmac/README.md

 # ChMac - Windows Command to Change MAC Addresses of Network Adapters (chmac.bat)

-Named after chmod, `chmac` is a command-line-interface (CLI) tool for Windows that changes or randomizes MAC addresses of specified network adapters, e.g. for a client device to reuse public Wi-Fi hotspot that has exceeded usage limit for the day, or to enhance security.
+Named after getmac and chmod, `chmac` is a command-line-interface (CLI) tool for Windows that changes or randomizes MAC addresses of specified network adapters, e.g. for a client device to reuse public Wi-Fi hotspot that has exceeded usage limit for the day (e.g. hotels, restaurants), or to enhance security.

 An easy-to-use interactive console is available, alongside command-line parameters, e.g. for scheduling jobs with Task Scheduler.
 ChMac also has built-in support for recurrence.